btcpayserver/btcpayserver-docker/Production/README.md

 Any unset or empty environment variable will be set for a `regtest` deployment.

-The necessary open port are:
+The necessary open ports are:

 1. `80` for Let's encrypt
 2. `443` for the website